Baby nappies/diapers made of towelling: lessons from the past

-Babies have always needed nappies, also known as diapers, but the the traditional sort was very different from the later disposables, although more akin with today's reusable cloth sort as kinder to the planet.
+Babies have always needed nappies, also known as diapers, but the the traditional terry towelling sort was very different from the later disposables, although more akin with today's reusable cloth sort as kinder to the planet.

-Nappies were made of the most readily available cheap, absorbent, soft, flexible and durable material - towelling, also known as terry towelling or just towelling.
+Traditionally nappies were made of the most readily available cheap, absorbent, soft, flexible and durable material - cotton towelling, also known as terry towelling or just towelling.
 No-one ever called it just 'cloth', which I understand to be an all-encompassing term when applied to nappies and meaning cotton, bamboo, hemp or microfibre.

 Towelling could be bought relatively cheaply by the yard from a roll.
 So almost all nappies were made by cutting the towelling or old towels into squares about 2 feet by 2 feet (about half a metre by half a metre) and hemming the edges.
 This was often a task taken on by a grandmother who was used to using such nappies with her own babies.

-Dispoable nappies had not yet arrived in the shops in the 1960s when I had my babies.
+Disposable nappies had not yet arrived in the shops when I had my babies in the 1960s.

 How towelling nappies were put onto babies

-The square nappies were put on by first folding the square crossways to make a triangle on a table or other flat surface.
+The square nappies were put on by first folding the square crossways to make a triangle.
+This was done on a table or other flat surface.
 For very young babies who needed a smaller nappy, the triangle was folded in half again making a smaller triangle of double thickness.

 The pin was a specially shaped nappy safety pin that was large and clicked shut once it had been closed.
 I never knew of it coming open or piercing the baby.